Great Advice on Stress-free Travel with Your Cat

 Tie a few cat or dog toys onto a string and walk through your house with it.
 Watch your dog or cat follow the toys.

-Cats' claws are a vital part of their arsenal for both offense and defense.
+A cat's claws are a vital part of its arsenal for both offense and defense.
 They use them to settle disputes among themselves as well as with other animals and people who are hurting, threatening or annoying them.
-In addition, a cat who is attempting to climb to safety uses her claws to grip a surface and hold on.
+In addition, a cat who is attempting to climb to safety uses her claws to grip the surface.

 A variety of humane methods exist to manage the problem of destructive clawing and to prevent injury from cat scratches.
-These include having your cats nails trimmed or filed down regularly in order to blunt the tips and providing scratching pads, posts and other appealing structures for the cat to use — and employing behavior modification techniques to induce the cat to use them.
+These include having your cat's nails trimmed or filed down regularly in order to blunt the tips and providing scratching pads, posts and other appealing structures for the cat to use (this includes employing behavior modification techniques to induce the cat to use them).

 Unfortunately, many cat guardians opt instead to have their cat surgically declawed, perhaps not appreciating the fact that removing a cat's claws would be comparable to removing their own fingernails, along with the bones to which they are attached.
 Declawing, or onchyectomy, is the amputation of the last digital bone, including the nail bed and claw, on each front toe.
 If the surgery is performed correctly and the entire nail bed is removed, the claw cannot regrow, and the procedure is considered a permanent solution.
 The surgery involves the risk of anesthetization, excessive bleeding and postoperative complications, including infection, and is accompanied by severe pain that may last from several days to much longer unless appropriate analgesia is provided.
 Post-operative care and the length of time the cat must remain in the veterinary hospital depend on how the surgical procedure is performed and the skill of the surgical team.